Project Structure

 </script>

-If the page structure, style, and logical interaction are separated into independent files, the following directory structure can be used:
+If the page structure, style, and logic interaction are split into separate files, the directory structure is as follows:

 ├── pages